VijayRavichander/fixslide/README.md

 ## Usage

 ### Colab Version
-Download the convert.ipynb and import it to Colab and fix the respective lecture slide you need
+Download the convert.ipynb and import it to Colab and download the compressed PDF

 ### Script
 To use the script, open your terminal and run the script with the following command: